cpuabuse/dungeon-together/docs/dev/dev_notes.md

 - All Vue components should be aware of the fact that their container might have pointer events disabled, and reenable them when necessary
 - Vue components and structures should generally be defined and passed around as soon as data is available, rather than data be aggregated and centrally interpreted
 - For non-primitive values, prefer shallow refs for local use, comment reason for full ref
+- Pinia stores should not be destructured, and be injected into component context and accessed as a whole